 Planning a Montana-Wyoming Road Trip is a perfect way to see some of the great American landscapes – and some of the USA’s best national parks.
 Although Wyoming is another massive state, the top attractions are located in the northwest corner near the Montana state line.

 Yellowstone National Park (a portion of which is located in Montana) is a must when planning a Montana-Wyoming road trip.
 Geysers are the top sights to see at the park – and Old Faithful and Grand Prismatic Spring are two of the best.

 Grand Teton National Park and Jackson Hole are two other top destinations in Wyoming to include in a Northwest US road trip.

 Road Trip South Dakota, Montana and Wyoming

 Adding South Dakota to a Montana and Wyoming road trip is a fantastic way to check off a few more iconic American sights.
 Two top attractions – Mount Rushmore National Memorial and Badlands National Park – are located in Western South Dakota not far from the Wyoming border.
-Nearby Sturgis, SD is another popular destination (especially for motorcycle enthusiasts) that can easily be added to the road trip.
+Nearby Sturgis, SD is another popular destination (especially for motorcycle enthusiasts) that can easily be added to this road trip.